Interactive 2025 Data Book - The Annie E. Casey Foundation

 Child and teen deaths per 100,000

-The child and teen death rate (deaths per 100,000 children ages 1 to 19) reflects a broad array of factors: physical and mental health; access to health care; community issues; use of safety practices; and, especially for younger children, the level of adult supervision.
-Accidents, primarily those involving motor vehicles, were the leading cause of death for children and youth, accounting for 28% of all deaths among children ages 1 to 14.
-As children move further into their teenage years, they encounter new, and potentially deadly, risks.
-In 2022, accidents, homicides and suicides accounted for 76% of deaths for teens ages 15 to 19.
+The rate of child and teen deaths (per 100,000, ages 1 to 19) reflects a broad array of factors: physical and mental health; access to health care, support services and economic resources; public policies; community conditions; use of safety practices; and, especially for younger children, the level of adult supervision.
+Accidents, primarily involving motor vehicles, were the leading cause of death for children ages 1 to 14 in 2023, accounting for 29% of all deaths among this group.
+As children move further into their teenage years, the risk of mortality rises and the leading causes shift.
+That same year, accidents, homicides and suicides accounted for 76% of deaths for teens ages 15 to 19, with firearm-related deaths the number one cause among older teens.

 Nevada